 What Is the Survival Rate of Sarcomatoid Mesothelioma?

 A recent study showed the median survival for sarcomatoid mesothelioma was 15 months with immunotherapy and 10.7 months with chemotherapy.
-Each person’s outlook or prognosis differs based on health, tumor location and metastasis.
+Each person’s prognosis differs based on health, tumor location and metastasis.

 The life expectancy for sarcomatoid pleural mesothelioma cases is about 5 months.
 For peritoneal cases, the average is 10 to 11 months.
 Women with the sarcomatoid type often outlive men.